satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 ```
 First we add a human-readable name to the workflow (1).
 In this case this Workflow is called "Pull Request checks".
 Next we define a list of events that trigger this workflow with the "on" property (2).
 In this case we want this workflow to be triggered whenever there is something happening that is related to a Pull Request (3).
 We want this particular workflow to be run for a specific set of types of pull_request events (4).
 To do this we specify a list of types: "opened", "reopened", "synchronize", and "edited".
 We also want to only run this workflow when the target branch of the PR is `main` so we add another filter for that (5).

 With that set up we now define the jobs that make up this workflow (6).
 This workflow consists of only a single job that is called `commitlint-pr-title`, or, to make it more human-readable we can give it a "name" property, like "Ensure proper PR title" (7).
 This job demands to be run on a runner that is labeled `ubuntu-latest` (8).
 The job is made up of a list of steps (9).
 The first step `uses` an action called `actions/checkout` (10).
-This action will do a lightweight clone the repository on the runner.
+This action will do a lightweight clone of the repository on the runner.
 Judging by the name of this action you can infer that it can be found at https://github.com/actions/checkout.
 All actions that start with `actions/` are part of the "official" actions and are maintained by GitHub.
 The next step also uses one of the official Actions called `actions/setup-node` and provides an "input" for this action using the `with` property (12) to pass the specific `node-version` that we want installed on this runner (13).

-While the previous two steps were using Actions, the next step runs a CLI command to install a dependency using the `run` property instead of `uses` (14).
+While the previous two steps were using Actions, the next step runs a CLI command to install a dependency using the `run` property instead of `uses` that we've used in the steps before (14).
 We will need this dependency in the final step of this job.
 To improve the readability of the workflow output we explicitly give this step a name (15).
-For he steps that don't receive a `name` property, the name in the output will simply be the name of the action or the raw CLI command that was run.
+For the steps that don't receive a `name` property, the name in the workflow output will simply be the name of the action or the raw CLI command that was run.

 The final step in this job is using another action, called `satellytes/commitlint-pr-title` (16).

 You might have noticed that whenever we use an action as a step we also specified some kind of version identifier alongside the name of the action: `actions/checkout@v2`.
 The name of the action is `actions/checkout` and the `@v2` in this case points to the tag `v2` in the repository of that action.
 These version identifiers can be any [Git Reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References) that you want.
 It can be a branch name, a commit hash or a tag.
-The recommendation is to keep these as precise as possible, so avoid having a "version" of `@main`.
+The recommendation is to keep these as precise as possible, so ideally you would avoid having a very imprecise "version" like `@main`.

-This workflow will produce output like this:
+This workflow will produce an output like this:
 ![The output of the workflow](./images/github-actions/workflow-output.jpg)

 ### Workflows in a GitHub repository